nswindel/cogentlabs-thumbnail-generator-api-master/HOWTO.md

 # Deploying the service

-The applicaitons are deployed using helm.
+The applications are deployed using helm.

 ## Monitoring stack

-1. Install the promethues stack using the community Helm chart.
+1. Install the prometheus stack using the community Helm chart.

 ```
 helm install prometheus prometheus-community/kube-prometheus-stack --namespace=prometheus --create-namespace --wait